TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 #### Pros
 - Good to use when you need to reduce the dimensions of the data but still keep relevant information.
+- Good for visualising high dimension dataset
+- Assists in speeding up machine learning

 #### Cons
-- Requires data to be standardised (mean 0, std 1)
+- (PCA) Requires data to be standardised (mean 0, std 1)
 - Doesn't take feature dependency on other features.
+- (PCA) loses some variance

+#### Algorithm

+*PCA*:

+Unsupervised Algorithm that creates new features by linearly combining features.
+They are explained in order of "explained variance" (how much info this feature explains your whole dataset), e.g PC1 explains most variance, PC2 second most etc.

 ### Feature Selection